Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Results and Discussion

-Next, we compare the defect-doping in the different stoichiometry limits with the intrinsic carrier concentration, which we calculate to be $6.56\times10^{16}$~cm$^{-3}$ at 1100 K,with effective masses obtained from DFT-HSE (see SI Sec.~S.1).
-The intrinsic thermal point defects in stoichiometric BAs are predicted to produce $n$-type doping with an electron concentration of $6.9\times10^{9}$~cm$^{-3}$ at 1100~K, seven orders of magnitude smaller than the intrinsic carrier concentration, which then leaves the Fermi level at midgap as expected for a stoichiometric semiconductor as discussed in SI Section S.2.
-We also find that in B-rich samples, the excess of B$^{-1}_{\mathrm{As}}$ acceptors would increase the hole concentration, while in As-rich samples, the constitutional As$_\mathrm{B}^{+1}$ point defects act as donors, resulting in $n$-type BAs.
-Reported carrier density measurements most of the time find $p$-type material with hole concentrations between $7.6\times10^{18}$ and $1.1\times10^{20}$~cm$^{-3}$~\cite{li2018high,tian2018unusual,kang2018experimental,kim2016thermal}, higher than what can be expected in intrinsic BAs. {In combination with the low enthalpy of formation of B$_{12}$As$_2$, which puts the BAs phase above the convex hull and makes it much less likely to grow an As-rich sample (SI Sec.~S.6),} this leads to the conclusion that standard growth techniques most likely produce \textit{p}-type boron rich samples.
-This is in direct contradiction to the results of Ref.~{\cite{zheng2018antisite}}, where the choice of chemical potentials enforces calculations for As-rich samples.
-Neither the added antisite pair nor the boron vacancy as lowest-energy point defect, both predicted to be neutral, provide thus the experimental B-rich stoichiometry~\cite{lv2015experimental} or the $p$-type doping found in previous work ~\cite{li2018high,tian2018unusual,kang2018experimental,kim2016thermal}. \\
+Further, we compare the intrinsic-defect-doping in the different stoichiometry limits with the intrinsic carrier concentration and extrinsic-impurity-doping.
+The atomic concentration of B/As in a stoichiometric sample is $\sim3.67\times10^{22}$~cm$^{-3}$, where Eq.~\ref{IntCarConNum} calculates the intrinsic carrier concentration to be $6.56\times10^{16}{\rm cm}^{-3}$ at 1100~K and the thermal point defects are predicted to produce $n$-type doping with an electron concentration of $6.9\times10^{9}$~cm$^{-3}$ at 1100~K, seven orders of magnitude smaller than the intrinsic carrier concentration, which then leaves the Fermi level at almost mid gap as expected for a stoichiometric semiconductor.
+However, for the heavily B-rich sample from Ref.~\citenum{lv2015experimental}, assuming all off-stoichiometry is caused by the B$_{\rm As}^{-1}$ antisite as constitutional defect, the 2.8\% As-deficiency corresponds to a B$_{\rm As}^{-1}$ concentration of approximately $5.14\times10^{20}$~cm$^{-3}$ acting as acceptors.
+In the non-degenerate region, the carrier concentration can be estimated by $N_A/\{1+4{\rm exp}[(E_A-E_v)/k_BT]\}$ for holes, where $N_A=5.14\times10^{20}$~cm$^{-3}$ is now the acceptor concentration and $E_A=0.265$~eV is the ionization energy (Fig.~\ref{fig:formation_energy}e).
+Thus the hole concentration from self-doping is $\sim 4.45\times10^{15}$~cm$^{-3}$ at 300~K, and $\sim 7.68\times10^{18}$~cm$^{-3}$ at 1100~K. In combination with the low enthalpy of formation of B$_{12}$As$_2$, which puts the BAs phase above the convex hull and makes it much less likely to grow an As-rich sample (SM Sec.~S.5), this leads to the conclusion that standard growth techniques most likely produce \textit{p}-type boron rich samples.
+Although the hole concentration from the B$_{\rm As}^{-1}$ antisites alone are not as high as the magnitude of $10^{19}$~cm$^{-3}$ from earlier works which suggests that Si/C impurities are indeed dominant in the $p$-type conduction,~\cite{chae2018point,lyons2018impurity,meng2020pressure} our results indicate that even without impurities, the as-grown samples would still be $p$-type, although to a lesser degree.
+Our canonical native point defect formation energies thus enable a quantitative analysis on the origin of holes from the native vs.\ extrinsic defects, thus allowing the assessment of the effect of sample purity vs.\ sample stoichiometry.
+To this end, our canonical approach opens up new opportunities to quantitatively assess the self-doping in non-stoichiometric samples, especially important in materials where intrinsic point defects can have a smaller ionization energy.